HERO-KUN/PAGER_WEB_MEMORY/README.md

 placing and registering multiple pager in one html is ok.
 notice that user-select:none css style will neccessary if you support pointer events in desktop platform.

+## Support browsers
+currently, pager-web-memory only support chrome browser fully.
+other browsers are not tested.